claudiamatosa/graphql-dogs/README.md

 ```

 For debugging, it may be more helpful to run the server and client in a separate
 terminal.
-For those purposes, you can use `yarn start:server` and `yarn start:client`.
+For those purposes, you can use `yarn start:server` and `yarn start:client:dev`.

 ## Testing